clashautoloot/Clash-AutoLoot/README.md

 4. Toggle on and off **Multi-run**, **Star Bonus**, or **Ranked attack fill** (more info below)
 6. Type **how many minutes** to farm (or use the quick **5m / 10m / 20m** buttons) (or turn on **Star Bonus**).
 7. Click **Start** when you’re ready.
 Use **Stop** anytime—it should stop within a few seconds.
 You may also see **Start/Stop** on the **taskbar preview** when you hover the app.
+8. **TRY NOT TO DISTURB THE GAME WINDOW OR REFOCUS WHILE THE BOT IS RUNNING!** Sometimes the bot will glitch, if that happens, just stop and start the bot again back in the home screen.

 ### Star Bonus